 I have worked closely with many volunteers and co-workers over the years.
 We started our local farmer’s market, we have written and received grants, and we have raised over $100,000 for college scholarships for youth.
 We developed a lamb/livestock program, Cattlemen’s Association and Master Gardener program.
 We have helped hundreds of 4-H youth learn individual responsibility and citizenship by guiding them through project work and community service.

 Through these real life experiences, I have developed a personal appreciation and understanding of the challenges our community faces.
 I have spent my life being your public servant and know that caring, respect, and calling folks back will make a difference.
 Working hard to find the answer to your questions is second nature to me.

-I have worked hard to be an effective Legislator for the 12th district, listening, learning, and acting.
+In 2011 the district lines were redrawn following the 2010 census, and now I am in the 11th.
+The areas I represent have changed some, and I have worked hard to be an effective Legislator for the 11th district, listening, learning, and acting.
 I think you will find my experience as a county agent invaluable to you in constituent services.
 I know how to find information.
 I have worked hard to keep government out of your life and as small as we can make it.
 I look for ward to your call with ideas on how we can work together to do this.

 Mark Twain once said, “Loyalty to the country always.
 Loyalty to the government when it deserves it.”
 It is MY goal to work to give us a government worthy of your support.

 I want to leave you with a quote I learned a long time ago: "Res Verba non": "Deeds, not words."